HimesGroup/BMIN503/README.md

 * 20% participation in class and lab sessions

 ### Format
-This course meets twice weekly.
-The first half of each session is lecture-based, and the second half is spent working through computational exercises.
+The course will be held virtually.
+Asynchronous lectures and practicum materials to work through computational exercises will be available weekly.
 Six assignments will be due throughout the semester.
 A final project requiring a substantial amount of work and creativity will be due at the end of the semester.
 This project is in lieu of a final exam.
 Students will be encouraged to work independently and seek help as needed.
+Synchronous meetings will occur most Tuesdays and Thursdays 1:30-2:30pm to discuss material covered in recorded lectures and answer student questions.
+Check Canvas frequently to find out the latest announcements.

 ### Assignments
-Due dates for the assignments: 9/5/19, 9/19/19, 10/4/19, 10/24/19, 11/7/19, 11/21/19.
+Due dates for the assignments: 9/10/20, 9/24/20, 10/8/20, 10/22/20, 11/5/20, 11/19/20.

 ### Biomedical Data Science Project
-The final project will answer a question selected by each student using publicly available biomedical data and some of the tools presented during the course.
+The final project will answer a question selected by each student using biomedical data and some of the tools presented during the course.
 After students choose the topic to address on their own, each will identify three faculty/staff scientists/postdocs from different departments/fields to get feedback and help define a specific novel and interdisciplinary question.
-Students will work on these projects throughout the semester.
-Final project reports are due 12/13/19.
+Although use of publicly available data for the project is encouraged, students may use an appropriate private data source.
+Students will work on these projects throughout the semester with final project reports due on 12/11/20.
 Grading will be based on three project components:

 1. An html document derived from R markdown that describes the question, source of data, analysis, and results
 2. A GitHub repository that contains an organized project
-3. A 15 minute oral presentation describing the work to classmates.
+3. An online presentation describing the work to classmates

 ### Textbooks
 There are many free online resources to learn R. The following two textbooks are suggested but not required for those students who prefer to have a printed reference: